-We investigate the best places to gather high-quality feedback after alerting you of three key mistakes contact centres make when doing so.
+We investigate the best sources of high-quality customer feedback, and outline three key mistakes contact centres make when gathering customer feedback.

-Before we get into how, when and where we can look for high-quality feedback that can be used to improve the customer experience, we first have to make sure that we avoid these three major pitfalls.
+Before we get into how, when and where we can source high-quality customer feedback that can be used to improve the customer experience, we first have to make sure that we avoid these three major pitfalls.

 Many contact centres look to attain customer feedback because they think it’s something that they should do, but they don’t use it to drive any major changes to the contact centre or the overall customer experience.